oroinc/documentation/user_doc/back_office/system/integrations/payment_integration/wirecard/wirecard_prerequisites.rst

 Set up an integration using the credentials provided by Wirecard for the test mode.
 Enable the **Test mode** option to inform the system that you would like only to test the payment process.

-For testing credentials and more information about the test mode, see `Wirecard Test Mode <https://guides.wirecard.at/wcs:test_mode>`__.
+For testing credentials and more information about the test mode, see |Wirecard Test Mode|.

 .. _doc--payment--prerequisites--wirecard-testing-test-enable: